DaoChaShao/py-gui-pyside6-basic/README.md

 **INTRODUCTION**
 ---
-The repository demonstrates how to build some basic knowledge of PySide 6 and PySide 6 Designer.
+This repository demonstrates how to utilise the basic knowledge of PySide6 and PySide6 Designer to create a UI interface.

 **QUICK START**
 ---